 I am 28 years old and I teach at the elementary school in Saruu village, located on the southern shore of Issyk-Kul, Kyrgyzstan.
-I decided to become a member of local parliament in late August 2019, after a new law was passed to implement gender quotas for village councils in our country.
+I decided to become a member of the village council in late August 2019, after a new law was passed to implement gender quotas for village councils in our country.
 That’s when I knew I actually had a chance.

 My husband was very supportive; in fact, he actively helped with the election campaign.
 He thinks I can do great work for the benefit of our village.